The sable German Shepherd is has a rather special color.

 Sable coloring is when individual hairs have distinct bands of color along their shaft.

 Sable German Shepherds have silver, gray or tan fur with black tips.

 Now that we know what a sable German Shepherd is, let’s learn a little bit about pigmentation.

 How Can Pigmentation Affect Animals?

-Though there is still a lot of research yet to be done, scientists have found some correlations between an animal’s coloring and its behavior.
+Though there is still a lot of research yet to be done, scientists have found correlations between a dogs’ coloring and their health.

-In some cases, color even seems to correspond to an animal’s health.
+In some cases, color even seems to correspond to a dog’s behavior.

 Temple Grandin writes in her article, “The Way I See It: The Dangers of Trait Over-Selection,” about how depigmentation (typically white coats or pale eye colors) seems to affect behavior and health in various types of animals.